pravarkumar/M/Work Vs Day/Todays2.md

 CS 228 : Piazza + pre midsem problem + Huth and Ryan full chapter 1 back quests

-CS 231 : Previous class theory + just see what will be done in next class
+CS 231 : Previous class theory + just see what will be done in next class + the notes handmade see of                architecture

 CS 230 : Theory revise + making theory perfect